Atomic Habits for a New Year

-If you want to build a habit you need more action and less perfection.
-Imperfect Action is the your “gateway habit” that eventually leads you to achieving your ideal goal.
+If you want to build a habit, you need more action and less perfection.
+Imperfect Action is your “gateway habit” that eventually leads you to achieve your ideal goal.
 Worry about perfection after you’ve created the habit.
 You can’t improve something that doesn’t exist.

 - Want to exercise more?
 Go to the gym for only 5 minutes per day.
-After a few weeks you can increase it to 10 minutes per day.
-They key is to getting to thy gym and become the type of person who doesn’t miss workouts.
+After a few weeks, you can increase it to 10 minutes per day.
+The key is to getting to thy gym and become the type of person who doesn’t miss workouts.

 Conventional wisdom holds that motivation is the key to creating a new habit.
 Realistically, we follow the Law of Least Effort and naturally gravitate toward the option that requires the least amount of work.

 To combat human nature, we need to create an environment that reduces the effort associated with good habits.
 When friction is low, habits are easy.